 The Job ID can be useful when viewing jobs on Admin views .
 When you click on the Job ID, you will see more detailed information about the job, such as the Job LUID, the project name, the schedule , the content name, content owner, job creator,

 Note: Doing a Refresh Now from the Data Sources page will only show the LUID information in the Job Details dialog box.

-There are five types of tasks:
+There are several types of tasks:

 Bridge Refresh: Includes full and incremental extract refreshes that use Online refresh (formerly called Recommended) schedules.
 For more information, see About Bridge Refresh jobs.